boetiusj/hugo/content/pages/compare-paint-bids.md

 ### Extras

-A Porta-Potty is a thoughtful touch that most painters don’t consider (easier to sneak behind the garage).
 Trash bags for daily pick-up, no blaring music, no foul language, professional attire, tarps on the driveway prevent permanent reminders of your paint project – these small details do make a difference.